 The foundation of the Middle Way bases itself on the Four Noble truths, the Noble Eightfold Path, and the Twelvefold Chain of Causation.

-During the forty-nine days spent around the Bodhi Tree after his enlightenment, Buddha perfected his knowledge and understanding of these principles.
-As they are understood, the Four Noble Truths are based on the laws of cause and effect.
+Buddha perfected his knowledge and understanding of these principles.
+The Four Noble Truths are based on the laws of cause and effect.

 The first truth is the recognition that suffering exists in the world.